-Make your lye solution by pouring the lye into the chai tea or water (your choice) and stirring until the lye is dissolved.
+- Make the lye solution by pouring the lye into the chai tea or water (your choice) and stirring until the lye has completely dissolved.
 The solution will get very hot and will slowly cool down.
-It's a good idea to do this step outside or in a well ventilated area, and avoid inhaling the fumes.
 As always, add your lye to your water and not the other way around!
-Be very careful when working with lye and the lye solution.
-Wear gloves and protective goggles!

-Leave your soap to fully harden for about a month.
-To help the process, leave space between each bar, and turn them over every day or two, at least at first.
+- Leave your soap to fully harden and cure for about a month.
+To help the process, leave space between each bar, and turn them over every couple of days during the first week or so.

-If you want to present soap as a gift, might I suggest making a Christmas-y snowflake gift pouch?
+If you want to present this soap as a gift, consider making these easy snowflake gift pouches.
+They’re a simple, beautiful craft, and soaps fit in them perfectly.

 Painted snowflake pouches